 It also is possible for a community to launch a natural gas aggregation program, where local leaders would negotiate heating prices for residents.
 However, no Illinois community has passed a gas aggregation referendum, so any municipality or county with such a program would have to ask customers to opt in.
-In this case, the key point, as in electric aggregation, would be: How does the proposed aggregation price compare with my regular gas supplier's price.
+In this case, the key question, as in electric aggregation, would be: How does the proposed aggregation price compare with my regular gas supplier's price?

 Who purchases electricity under the current system?

 The Illinois Power Agency (IPA) is a state office that negotiates power prices on behalf of residential customers taking electricity supply from their utility.
 The agency buys power for the state's two largest utilities, ComEd and Ameren, which then pass the cost of power onto their customers with no markup.

 CUB supports a community's right to buy electricity from an alternative supplier, in principle.
 However, it remains to be seen whether community aggregation will lead to real savings for consumers in the long term.

 Would I automatically be billed at my community's rates?

 Yes, unless you opt out of the program.
 If a community passes a referendum approving electricity aggregation, local officials will then put out a request for proposals (RFP) and select a winning bid.
 Then, officials may hold a community hearing to get feedback and input from residents.

 Residents who don't wish to participate would have two opportunities to "opt out" of the program: